OpenDMA/opendma-spec/OpenDMA-Spec.md

 #### §1 Qualified names

-The OpenDMA architecture uses only qualified names.
+OpenDMA uses only qualified names.
 Each consists of

 1.  a namespace (Unicode text string with 1 or more characters), and
 2.  a name (noncolon Unicode text string with 1 or more characters).